unparalleled-js/docs-1/docs/connectors/netsuite/action-get-case-comments.md

 # NetSuite Action - Get case comments

-The action `Get case comments` allow you to retrieve the case comments of a specific case in NetSuite based on a specific case ID.
+The action `Get case comments` allows you to retrieve the case comments of a specific case in NetSuite by it's case ID.

 ![Get case comments](~@img/connectors/netsuite/case-comments.png)